jenkinsci/datadog-plugin/README.md

 This plugin can be installed from the [Update Center][3] (found at `Manage Jenkins -> Manage Plugins`) in your Jenkins installation:

-1. Select the `Available` tab, search for `Datadog` and look for `Datadog Plugin`.
+1. Select the `Available` tab, search for `Datadog`, and select the checkbox next to `Datadog Plugin`.
-2. Check the checkbox next to it, and install via your preference by using one of the two install buttons at the bottom of the screen.
+2. Install the plugin by using one of the two install buttons at the bottom of the screen.
-3. Check that the plugin has been successfully installed by searching for `Datadog Plugin` on the `Installed` tab.
-If the plugin has been successfully installed, continue on to the configuration step, described below.
+3. To verify the plugin is installed, search for `Datadog Plugin` on the `Installed` tab.
+After the plugin is installed successfully, continue to the configuration section below.

-**Note**: If you do not see the version of `Datadog Plugin` that you are expecting, make sure you have run `Check Now` from the `Manage Jenkins -> Manage Plugins` screen.
+**Note**: If you see an unexpected version of the `Datadog Plugin`, run `Check Now` from the `Manage Jenkins -> Manage Plugins` screen.

 ### Configuration